pointOfive/Home/Analysis/README.md

 by plotting the proportion of true null hypotheses rejected at a given p-value level.
 The relevant setting are:

-- proportion of null hypotheses that are false
+- proportion of null hypotheses that are true
-- the distribution of effect sizes under the alternative hypotheses
+- the effect size of true alternative hypotheses

-We consider a quite universal normally distributed test statistics, and note that under standardization sample size and effect size are equivalent characteristics.
+We consider the quite universal normally distributed test statistics, and note that under standardization sample size and effect size are interchangable characteristics.